DC-analysis/dclab/docs/sec_getting_started.rst

-In addition, dclab contains code from `OpenCV <https://opencv.org/>`_ (computation of moments) and `scikit-image <http://scikit-image.org/>`_ (computation of contours) to reduce the list of dependencies (these libraries are not required to run dclab).
+In addition, dclab contains code from `OpenCV <https://opencv.org/>`_ (computation of moments) and `scikit-image <http://scikit-image.org/>`_ (computation of contours) to reduce the list of dependencies (these libraries are not required by dclab).

 To install dclab, use one of the following methods (the above package dependencies will be installed automatically):